 History: In 2002 the redbay ambrosia beetle was discovered near Port Wentworth, Georgia by chance in a survey trap.
 Within three years the beetle spread through the southeast U.S. and was associated with death to ambrosia and sassafras trees in Florida.
 Experts believe introduction of the redbay ambrosia beetle was facilitated by solid wood packing materials such as crates or pallets that the beetle was feeding on undetected.

-U.S. Habitat: The redbay ambrosia beetle can be found in areas where host plants are present, most commonly found on redbay and sassafras hosts.
+U.S. Habitat: The redbay ambrosia beetle can be found in areas where host plants are present, which most commonly are redbay and sassafras.
 Within the U.S. the redbay ambrosia beetle is found feeding on healthy trees and shrubs.
-In areas where the beetle is native, stressed or dying trees are shrubs are utilized as host plants.
+In areas where the beetle is native, stressed or dying trees or shrubs are utilized as host plants.

 Native Origin: India, Japan, Myanmar, and Taiwan

 U.S. Present: FL, GA, MS, SC